-Business intelligence (BI) tools transform the unprocessed data into meaningful and actionable insight.
+Business intelligence tools transform unprocessed data into meaningful and actionable insight.
 BI tools analyze the data and convert them into a presentable and analytical data set in the form of reports, dashboards, etc.

 If you are researching suitable BI tools for your organization, keep these points in mind: